georgeweigt/eigenmath/README.md

 	gcc eigenmath.c
 	./a.out

-Enter a calculation at the prompt.
+Enter calculations at the prompt.

 	?
 212^17
 	3529471145760275132301897342055866171392